Which of the following are ways that nicotine can enter the bloodstream?

 Nicotine acts by attaching to which type of receptors?

 Uh-uh!
 Marijuana attaches to the brain's anandamide receptors.

 Correct!
 Because the nicotine molecule has a similar shape to that of the neurotransmitter acetylcholine, it is able to attach to the same places in the brain where acetylcholine acts.

 Nope!
-Television receptors have nothing to do with Nicotine, but you know that…
+Television receptors have nothing to do with nicotine, but you know that, right?

-No. Remember myelin is the fatty covering for nerve fibers.
+No. Myelin is the fatty covering for nerve fibers.
 It helps nerves to work right.

-True or False – One of the reasons that people like cigarettes and other tobacco products is because nicotine can cause an increase of the neurotransmitter dopamine in the brain areas that are involved in feelings of reward and pleasure.
+True or False: One of the reasons that people like cigarettes and other tobacco products is because nicotine can cause an increase in the neurotransmitter dopamine in the brain areas that are involved in feelings of reward and pleasure.

 Nope!
 Smoking can actually turn teeth brown.

 Try again!
-People who smoke for a long time often end up with skin that is more wrinkled than the skin of nonsmokers.
+People who smoke for a long time often end up with skin that is more wrinkled than the skin of people who don’t smoke.